MichaelBironneau/stpl/README.md

     python setup.py test

 ##Description##
 A timestamped, encrypted property list intended for use as an authentication token that is stored client-side in an HTTP cookie.
-Uses PBKDF2 to derive key and pads plaintext with random data before encrypting with AES-256 (CBC mode).
+Uses PBKDF2 to derive key and pads plaintext using PKCS#7 method before encrypting with AES-256 (CBC mode).
 The IV + ciphertext are then signed using Python's native HMAC-MD5 implementation.

 Typical usage: